 Florida’s Governor is expected to sign a bill that was passed by the Florida Senate on April 29th, 2011 which will apparently retroactively make a charging order the sole and exclusive remedy by which a judgment creditor of a member or a member’s assignee may satisfy a judgment from a the interest in an LLC and that foreclosure is not an available remedy in a multi member LLC.

-Single member LLC do not have as strong of a protection and a creditor can apply for a foreclosure when it is shown that distributions will not satisfy the judgment within a reasonable amount of time.
+Single member LLC do not have asset protection and a creditor of the member can apply top foreclosure on the membership interest of the owner of the LLC when it is shown that distributions will not satisfy the judgment within a reasonable amount of time.

 Here is the house bill text on the subject which was passed on May 2nd 2011